 The right games and interaction for your toddler should be fun, natural, and promote bonding.
 Creative and imaginative games are critical elements for toddlers since they promote thinking “out of the box”, problem-solving abilities, resourcefulness, and build increasing confidence.

 1. Baby safari for building fine motor and classification skills

 Gather two containers of different sizes.
 Fill one with balls and add in a few animal figures.
 Have your toddler separate the animals and put them in the second container.
-As she grows and becomes more mature, you can raise the challenge by having her classify the animals by type, color, or size.
+As they grow and become more mature, you can raise the challenge by having them classify the animals by type, color, or size.

 2. Zookeeper for building imagination and fine motor skills

 With home-made or dime-store animal masks, cut out the mouth area and place it over any type of container (a tissue box is perfect).
 Your toddler will love “feeding” the zoo animals with crackers, cereal, or uncooked rice or pasta.
 As your little one becomes more skilled, you can add to the fun and learning by using scoops and spoons, or by giving more complex instructions such as “Give some pasta to the lion”, “Now give some crackers to the horse”.

 3. Worm hunt for building imagination and fine motor skills

 Fill a large bowl with sand, uncooked rice or pasta, and add in a few “worms” (lightly cooked pasta).
-Have your daughter search for and separate the worms.
+Have your child search for and separate the worms.
 To make it more fun, you can add green food coloring to the pasta.

 Games for physical skills

 1. Toddler train for coordination, auditory processing, and memory

 Draw a train track on a Kraft Paper-covered floor and have your little one move up and down the “tracks” while they listen to music.
 Add treasures, such as snacks or toys, to make the game even more fun!
 Once they have the hang of the game, add music so they can start and stop, speed up and slow down according to the rhythm.

 2. Trailblazer obstacle course for coordination, balance, and memory